flag Canada Canada: Tax System

 Capital Gains Taxation

 50% of capital gains are included in taxable income for the year in which the gains are realized and is subject to the normal rate of tax.
-Capital gains deriving from the disposal of qualified small business corporation shares are exempt up to CAD 971,190 (for 2023 - adjusted every year).
 Capital losses are deductible, but generally only against capital gains (in case of excess, the loss can be carried back three years and carried forward indefinitely).

 Non-resident corporations are subject to corporate income tax on taxable capital gains arising on the disposition of taxable Canadian property (50% of capital gains less 50% of capital losses).